Library services and literature resources for the biological sciences

 Scientific papers appear alongside books, reports etc. in Oria.
 By default, Oria lists only documents you have online or physical access to.
 Search in all "Norwegian academic libraries" to also include references outside of our immediate access, change the setting of the drop down menu from Bergen University Library to Search all sources.
 You can order copies of articles we do not have access to from other libraries via Oria (this service is free of charge).

 The subject specific databases listed below offer a wider range of search options than Oria and Google Scholar.
 While some are free, the links below ensure access or extra services to UiB users.
 Publisher databases (e.g. BioOne) can also be used to search for articles, but only show results within one or a few publishers.

 Abstract databases (search across publishers)

 Dictionaries, encyclopedias, and species information

---- You can find our list of species and taxonomy resources here ---
+--- You can find our list of species and taxonomy databases here ---

 Dictionaries and encyclopedias (reference works) can be used to find definitions, explore new topics or get an easy overview in short articles, written by experts.
 Many have suggestions for further reading, and are generally a good starting point for assignments/term papers.

 The library holds electronic reference works as well as a physical reference collection (see the contents of the physical collection here: General biology, plants and animals; Agriculture and aquaculture; Palaeontology).
 Additional e-reference works can be found by further searching in Oria with keywords.

 Listed below are some recommended general reference works you can read online.
 Some are open access, while others have a subscription paid for by the library.